Palash90/site-assets/blogs/build-your-own-nn/README.md

   |139.0000, 154.0000|

 ```
+>[!Note]
->**Note:** We use raw loops here for educational clarity, though Rust iterators can offer similar or better performance via bounds-check elimination.
+>We use raw loops here for educational clarity, though Rust iterators can offer similar or better performance via bounds-check elimination.
 If we switch to `chunk`, we can even squeeze some more performance.

 ### Reduction